severikupari1/lexcell/src/pages/en/index.md

   blurbs:
     - image: /img/money-house.jpg
       text: >
-        ### Construction, design and real estate exchange and legal
+        <h2 class="text-primary"> Construction, design and real estate exchange and legal competence </h2>
-        competence

         * Land use processes

-        * Zoning, land management and development, public processes such as construction and real estate formation in the municipality.
+        * Zoning, land management and development, public processes such as construction and real estate formation in the municipality

         * Real estate development